How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 Special Regulations For Items

-Most items imported from Vietnam to the US are subject to a 0-25% import tariff, depending on their category.
+Most items imported from Vietnam to the United States are subject to a tariff ranging from 0% to 25%, depending on their category.
 However, certain items cannot be exported from Vietnam or require special export permissions.

-For example, one cannot import petroleum and oil products from Vietnam to the US.
+For example, it is not possible to import petroleum and oil products from Vietnam to the US.
 This is because the Vietnamese government bans their export.
 Additionally, chemicals and explosives will require special licenses before you’re allowed to export them.
-Contact us to find out if the category of items you wish to import in the US requires special permits before you arrange to ship with your forwarder.
+Contact us to determine if the category of items you wish to import into the US requires special permits before arranging to ship with your forwarder.

 How To Look Up Regulations For Importing To The US

-The US Customs and Border Protection Agency ensures that foreign products imported from Vietnam abide by US health and sanitary standards.
-In addition, US Customs agents apply special care to sensitive products such as meat, eggs, fisheries, live animals, weapons, chemicals, and other potentially harmful products.
+The US Customs and Border Protection Agency ensures that foreign products imported from Vietnam comply with US health and sanitary standards.
+In addition, US Customs agents exercise special care when handling sensitive products, including meat, eggs, fish, live animals, weapons, chemicals, and other potentially hazardous materials.

 Most entrepreneurs we work with have imported for years and never had to check for product compliance.
 The importation process is straightforward for most generic products, such as footwear and textiles.
-Still, for certain products, you want to check whether you’re compliant in advance because mistakes can be costly.
+Still, for certain products, it's essential to check compliance in advance, as mistakes can be costly.

 Resources For Looking Up Regulations

 The following is a list of websites and resources to check US regulations in your field.
-In addition, the websites below will help you learn the basics of importing products to the US.
+Additionally, the websites listed below can help you learn the basics of importing products to the US.

 Note: There isn’t a single compliance check that applies to all imports.
 US Customs treats each shipment on a case-by-case basis, and it’s only a matter of luck regarding whether you’ll be scrutinized.
 Most customs agents only check basic documents such as the country-of-origin labels and the bill of lading.
 However, they can halt your shipment and demand additional evidence if they find any issues.

-The real risk is not bypassing US customs but facing legal charges inside the United States if you import bad-quality products that harm citizens.
-Make sure the products you’re importing are healthy and sanitary.
+The real risk is not bypassing US customs, but facing legal charges within the United States if you import substandard products that harm citizens.
+Ensure the products you’re importing are safe and sanitary.

 Vietnamese Origin Labels

-The main difference between importing to the US and other regions like Europe is that country of origin labels are not optional but mandatory.
-It would help if you marked each shipment with the exact location the product was manufactured and assembled.
+The main difference between importing to the US and other regions, such as Europe, is that country of origin labels are mandatory, not optional.
+It would be helpful if you marked each shipment with the exact location where the product was manufactured and assembled.
 For example, if you purchased your parts from China but manufactured them in your Vietnamese plant, the label must say it was “Made in Vietnam.”
-This is why origin labels are standard on all products in the US, and the “Made in China” label is very common.
+This is why origin labels are standard on all products in the US, and the “Made in China” label is a common one.

-If you want to get around this requirement, you can manufacture part of the product in the United States and mark it as “Made in the USA.”
+If you want to circumvent this requirement, you can manufacture part of the product in the United States and label it as “Made in the USA.”
 However, you must have an actual factory assembling part of the product on US soil, and you can’t simply re-package the product at home.
 For the most part, you must have at least 70% of the production by value done in the country to qualify for country of origin requirements.
-Fraudulently mislabeling the country of origin is a federal crime and can result in jail time and major fines.
+Fraudulently mislabeling the country of origin is a federal offense and can result in imprisonment and substantial fines.
 We advise against doing this.

 Regulations On Textiles & Footwear